What You Need to Know About Adoption in NC

-It’s important that your choice of adoption agency is entirely up to you, but here are just a few of the adoption agencies we commonly work with in North Carolina:
+It’s important that your choice of adoption agency is entirely up to you, but here are just a few of the adoption placement agencies we commonly work with in North Carolina:

 - A Child’s Hope

-Foster Care Adoption Agencies in NC
+Foster Care Adoption Agencies and Resources in NC

 For those who are looking to adopt a child from foster care, you’ll need to work with a foster care adoption agency in North Carolina to reach your adoption goals.
 This agency will help you complete the necessary training and background checks to be cleared to adopt a child from the foster care system, as well as help you find the perfect adoption opportunity for your family.

 While we can complete your legal process of foster care adoption in North Carolina, you’ll want to work with one of these local foster care adoption agencies to learn more about the other aspects of foster care adoption:

 - Lutheran Services Carolinas